itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 ## Connecting Inputs To State Via Event Handlers

-The strange story of how you connect a state variable to the content of an input control.
+The strange story of how you connect a state variable to the content of an input control in React:

 ```
 import { useState } from 'react';